Schedule a field trip for spring 2016!

 Students can then participate in 2 or 3of the following activities

-Students will take a tour with a costumed interpreter of the Duke family's historic home where they will discuss the lives of the Dukes and the lives of North Carolinians during the mid-19th century
+Students will take a tour of the Duke family's historic home, where they will discuss the lives of the Dukes and the lives of North Carolinians during the mid-19th century.
+Discussions include everyday cultural practices, beliefs and traditions, as well as the role the Duke family played in influencing the economic, political, and cultural development of the Durham community.

 Barn to Table